nvim-tree/nvim-tree.lua/test/func/README.md

 The dump will have `|` appended to each line, with a caret `^` at the cursor position.

 The sessions should have screen size 80x24.
 Use `<leader>r` to reset the size if the terminal has changed it.

+## Text And Highlight

+Additional work is required to add highlight groups.

+Write the test as per Text Only and execute; it will fail.

+Use `Snapshot: screen:expect([[` contents from test log as the `grid`, visually validating that it matches the screen dump.